 Sturm and Drang have been popular summer destinations for local folk since the 1880s.
-Or should I say “has been,” since technically they are one lake—until late summer sun lowers their water level, exposing a sandbar and dividing it in two unequal parts.
+Or should I say “has been,” since technically they are one lake—until late summer sun lowers the water level, exposing a sandbar and dividing it in two unequal parts.
 After 1910, access by Northwest Iowa Traction Company interurban cars attracted a larger audience from farther afield.
 Hal Holt’s book Summer People: a century at the shore tells the lake country story until 1980, perhaps the twilight of Sturm and Drang as a way of life.
 Hal was working on an update when he died in 2008.

-A little over half way from Agincourt to Resort*, however, the road wiggles to avoid a sharp bend in the Muskrat River, a favorite swimming spot called McElligot’s Hole—a Norman Rockwellian gathering place unknown to the outside world until Theodor Geisel spent the summer of ’42 at Bagby’s Last Resort.
+A little over half way from Agincourt to Resort*, the road wiggles to avoid a sharp bend in the Muskrat River, a favorite swimming spot called McElligot’s Hole—a Norman Rockwellian gathering place unknown to the outside world until Theodor Geisel spent the summer of ’42 at Bagby’s Last Resort.

 Oh, by the way, you probably know Ted Geisel as Dr Seuss.